 Furniture: Cats love cat trees.
 They love to be up high as it gives them both a great view as well as a sense of security.
 Cats try to defy gravity all the time and we get to enjoy it when gravity wins. :-) A cat tree at least four feet tall is a necessity for cats.
 They need something tall and sturdy so that they can scratch.
 Scratching allows cats to have a mini-workout.
 They work their upper bodies, they work their lower bodies, their back, their abdomens.... well, ok - you get it!
 They flex, they crunch - they need a good workout and a cat tree with a sisal post works great.Declawing: Declawing is not an option for one of our kittens.
 Our contract explicitly states that you agree to never have the cat you purchase from us declawed.

 Keeping a cat indoors: Cats are perfectly happy to live indoors if you provide them with affection, attention, a scratching post or cat tree, toys and quality food and fresh water.
-They've never been outdoors and don't miss what they don't know and they will never miss the following: • Being hit by a car • Being attacked or killed by dogs • Being attacked or killed by coyotes, raccoons, great horned owls or other carnivores • Injuries from other outdoor cats or diseases such as FIV, FIP or FeLV • Coming into contact with toxins or poisons (antifreeze, snail bait, rat poison) • Dealing with poisonous insects or snakes • Dealing with bees, wasps or hornets • Injuries or diseases from eating birds (splintered bones, toxoplasmosis) • Injury from a sadistic or cat-hating neighbor • Being stolen - Maine Coons are beautiful and affectionate and theft is not uncommon!
+They've never been outdoors and don't miss what they don't know and they will never miss the following: • Being hit by a car • Being attacked or killed by dogs • Being attacked or killed by coyotes, raccoons, great horned owls or other carnivores • Injuries from other outdoor cats or diseases such as FIV, FIP or FeLV • Coming into contact with toxins or poisons (antifreeze, snail bait, rat poison) • Dealing with poisonous insects or snakes • Dealing with bees, wasps or hornets • Injuries or diseases from eating birds (splintered bones, toxoplasmosis) • Injury from a sadistic or cat-hating neighbor (my mom's neighbor has murdered two of her outdoor cats) • Being stolen - Maine Coons are beautiful and affectionate and theft is not uncommon!
 Please have your cat Micro chipped by your vet

 Harnesses: Many pet buyers have had success training their Maine Coons to walk around on leashes and harnesses.
 Always carry your cat outside, do not allow him to walk out the door on his own.
 Don't allow them any unsupervised time in a yard that is not fully enclosed.
 Just fencing is not enough as cats can EASILY climb over and get stuck outside your yard.
 You can find some really neat outdoor enclosures for your cat if you would like them to enjoy the outside with you.
 There are many options to screen in a portion of your yard or porch/patio so that your cat can have fun enjoying the outside for short periods of time.